Hunga9k50doker/haust/README.md

 - auto distribute eth sepilia to another addr in wallets json
 - just input `y` if you want to auto distribute eth to another wallet
 - input `n` to continue mint and bridge process
-- make sure your first wallet in wallets.json have enought eth sepolia
+- Make sure you setup private key on  in config.json and the wallet have sepolia eth
    ```
-   npm run bridge
+   node bridge
    ```

 ## Update